nginxinc/nginx-amplify-doc/amplify-guide.md

 Per-system settings override the global settings.
 If you generally prefer to monitor your NGINX configurations on all but some specific systems, you can uncheck the corresponding settings in the per-system settings menu.

-Last but not least, in the **Emails** section you will find the information about the emails currently registered with your account, and whether they are verified or not.
+In the **Emails** section you will find the information about the emails currently registered with your account, and whether they are verified or not.
 The alert notifications are only sent to verified emails.

+Last but not least, inside the **Users** section you will see the list of the user logins that are associated with this particular account.
+If you are the admin user, you can also invite your team members to the account.

 <!-- /section:4 -->